top of page

 8 ways to use the flying spider in your game

-In my campaign the spiders were part of an ecosystem set in a Spelljammer-esqe asteroid field, think the floating islands from the Avatar movie, but hovering across a gaping abyss.
+In my campaign the spiders were part of an ecosystem set in a Spelljammer-esqe asteroid field, think the floating islands from the Avatar movie, hovering across a gaping abyss.
 The spiders had adapted to hunting for prey on these floating earth nodes.

 But that isn’t the only biome you might find these creatures.
 Here are 8 ideas that might trigger inspiration for your TTRPG.